vaquarkhan/spring-boot-with-rest/README.md

-# Spring boot example with REST and spring data JPA
+# Spring boot example with REST and spring data JPA ,H2 database with Swagger

 ### Endpoints